Who can exhibit at the gallery?

 - ‘Walk a-bouts’, demonstrations or talks hosted by the artist may also be arranged during the exhibition period.

-- If there is catering then a cleanup fee of R250 will be charged to the artist for the washing of dishes and gallery floors.
+- If there is catering then a cleanup fee of R250 will be charged to the artist for the washing of dishes, gallery floors, etc.

 - Additional evening events after 6 pm can be arranged at an additional cost of R150 per hour.